jyggen/fuel-feeder/README.md

 # Feeder

 Feeder is a Fuel package that generates RSS feeds.
-It's still under development but you can already generate valid RSS with it!

 ## Installing